IBIO4615-AML/AML_NLU/README.md

 ![image](https://user-images.githubusercontent.com/98495468/187804121-3107c28a-1fc8-47eb-8cf0-e8fb9721da4d.png)

-1. Select an image from internet or take a photo that you think could be difficult to classify.
+1. Download the dataset in this page https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia.
-2. Open the Codes/caption_classification.py code.
-Add your image with the url or by uploading a file.
+3. Open the Codes/caption_classification.py code.
+Then, load the images and his labels (the name of the image have the labels)

 ```bash
 #Example
 url = "http://images.cocodataset.org/val2017/000000039769.jpg"
 image = Image.open(requests.get(url, stream=True).raw)
 ```
-3. Change the two posible descriptions of the image.
+3. Modify the following line in the code to predict if the image is a Bacterial Pneumonia, Viral Pneumonia or Normal.

 ```bash
 #Example
 inputs = processor(text=["image of two cats","image of two cats sleeping"], images=image, return_tensors="pt", padding=True)
 ```

-4. Run the code and check the probability of each description for your clasiffication result.
+4. Run the code and check the probability of each description for your clasiffication result in the Validation dataset.
+You don't have to train the model!

-5. Try different pairs of descriptions, look for   the most specific descriptions in order to see  limitations of CLIP model.
-6. Submit two description that can confuse the model, so that shown similar probability between them.
-The highest probability should be less than 0.6.
-Submit also the image.
+5. Submit the code and answer if you thing CLIP can classify Medical Image.

+#### Report
+All the answers to the questions and the results from each point should be in a PDF.
+It doesn't have an specific format but be clear whit what is the question you are answer.
+Don't forget to submit the code of each point.